unipotent/KokoroSharpUnity/README.md

 Above is a simple way to get started on the highest level.
 For more control, check out [the example Program](https://github.com/Lyrcaxis/KokoroSharp/blob/main/Program.cs), which covers more advanced parts like job scheduling, voice mixing, and long-term, speaker-agnostic playback queuing.

+###### The above example requires an internet connection.
+For fully offline use, you can utliize `KokoroTTS.LoadModel("path/to/model")`.
+Models can be found on [taylorchu's releases](https://github.com/taylorchu/kokoro-onnx/releases/tag/v0.2.0).
+Check out the various overloads of `KokoroTTS.LoadModel` for background loading.

 ## Notes
 - KokoroSharp prioritizes a smooth developer experience by logging potential misuse instead of throwing exceptions.
 Wherever possible, the library attempts to automatically resolve issues to minimize disruptions.